buahaha/django-eveuniverse/README.md

 ### Generate test data

-To generate your testdata create a script within your projects and run that scrip as a Django test.
+To generate your test data create a script within your projects and run that scrip as a Django test.
 That is important to ensure that the database on which the scripts operates is empty.
 That script will then create a JSON file that contains freshly retrieved Eve objects from ESI based on your specification.

 #### create_eveuniverse.py